muwerk/mupplet-core/README.md

     void loop() {
         // Implement the main functionality here.
         // Avoid blocking or polling as much as possible.

+        // calculation... [state-machine]

+        // We got a result, lets publish! pSched->publish(name+"/state", "Some data here");
+        // Other instances that have subscribed to <name>/state will receive
+        // "Some data here"
     }

     // subsMsg is called by the scheduler, if a message that has been